veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Controller and Registry/Advanced Security Features/certificate-authentication.md

 > This guide requires an Anka Enterprise (or higher) license.

+> You must have at least one node with a Enterprise or higher license joined to the Controller for these features to work.

 For this tutorial you will need:

 1. A Root CA certificate.
 For more information about CAs, see https://en.wikipedia.org/wiki/Certificate_authority.
 Usually provided by your organization or where you obtain your certificate signing.
 We will refer to this as **anka-ca-crt.pem** and **anka-ca-key.pem**.